Werner Vogels: For IoT, security and privacy are top concerns

 Vogels: At Amazon from day one, security and privacy have always been a [top] concern.
 There’s no business without security to protect customers’ data, and we have very strong controls [around this].
 Your data is your data, and we operate internally with a least privileged model, so we’re continually taking permissions from developers to see what’s the minimum set of privileges they actually need to do their job.
 No engineer can take the old-fashioned root privileges — they have limited or no access to customer data.

 There’s a whole different area that’s still very much in the research stage at AWS and Amazon, and that’s [identifying] bias in machine learning.
 We want to move this area forward so our customers can ensure that both their data and models are fair.
-On a related note, there are GDPR conditions where customers’ can remove their data not only from storage, but also from models that have been built using that data.
+On a related note, there are GDPR conditions where customers can remove their data not only from storage, but also from models that have been built using that data.

 VentureBeat: Right, and it depends on the type of data we’re talking about — you’d want particularly strong controls around health care data, for example.
 Transitioning a bit, I’d like to talk a bit about connectivity, which is another important piece of the IoT puzzle.
 Amazon not that long ago announced Sidewalk, a project to develop a wireless protocol that’s low power and low bandwidth but high range.
 Clearly you as a company are invested in this — could you explain its importance?